Admidio/admidio/adm_program/libs/htmlawed/htmLawed_README.txt

   `Version number - Release date.
 Notes`

+  1.1.20 - 9 June 2015.
+Fix for a potential security vulnerability arising from unescaped double-quote character in single-quoted attribute value of some deprecated elements when tag transformation is enabled; recognition for non-(HTML4) standard 'allowfullscreen' attribute of 'iframe.'

+  1.1.19 - 19 January 2015.
+Fix for a bug in cleaning of soft-hyphens in URL values, etc.

   1.1.18 - 2 August 2014.
 Fix for a potential security vulnerability arising from specially encoded text with serial opening tags

   1.1.17 - 11 March 2014.
 Removed use of PHP function preg_replace with 'e' modifier for compatibility with PHP 5.5